 5. Set Up Inbox Filtering

-As the demand for independent professionals grows, so does the number of companies joining independent marketplaces and posting new, diverse projects.
-Check back to each platform monthly to browse new projects with new companies, and ensure your profile is still in alignment with the expertise and skills you offer.
-In the meantime, consider setting up inbox filtering to keep your project alerts all in one place for you to check daily.
+The demand for independent professionals is growing.
+That means you’re likely to see an increasing number of project opportunities.
+So don’t forget to check back in and browse new projects with new companies.
+Make sure your profile still reflects your skills and expertise.
+In the meantime, consider setting up inbox filtering to keep your project alerts all in one place for you to check regularly.

 To set up inbox filtering for a consolidated folder of new project alerts, first make sure notifications are enabled on your marketplace’s profile.
 Next, wait a few days for project alerts to start rolling into your inbox.
 Once you’ve received notification emails from several marketplaces, create a new mail folder and title it something like “Project Alerts.”
 Then, add a filtering rule (based on the subject lines of the project notification emails you’ve received) to auto-filter new emails with the same subject line into your “Project Alerts folder.”
 For a step-by-step guide on setting up filters, use this article for Gmail or this one for Outlook.